 Sleep is imperative for good health, yet over 30% of adults report sleeping less than the recommended seven hours per night.

-The Centers for Disease Control and Prevention reports that 36% of adults in the U.S. use some type of alternative medicine to assist or treat various ailments, including sleep disorders.
+Many adults turn to alternative medicine to assist or treat various ailments, including sleep disorders.
 One natural remedy used to treat sleep problems is ashwagandha, a plant that is believed to have sleep-inducing properties.

 What Is Ashwagandha?

 Ashwagandha, also known as Indian ginseng and winter cherry, is a common herbal medicine used in traditional Ayurveda health practices.
 It is made from a small evergreen shrub called Withania somnifera that is native to India and Southeast Asia.
 Ashwagandha is used in traditional Ayurvedic medicine to treat a wide variety of conditions, though more evidence is needed to confirm if it is effective and safe.